aphyr/partitions-post/README.markdown

 ## Where do we go from here?

-This post is meant as a reference argument, to illustrate that, according to a wide array of practitioner accounts both on the Internet and in the academic literature, partitioning behavior occurs in many real-world deployments.
+This post is meant as a reference point, to illustrate that, according to a wide array of accounts, partition behavior occurs in many real-world deployments.
 Processes, servers, NICs, switches, networks, and globally distributed networks fail, and the economic consequences are real.
-Partitions deserve serious consideration.

-Partitions can occur at any time.
 Network outages can suddenly arise in systems that are stable for months at a time, or, alternatively, during routine upgrades or emergency maintenance.
 The consequences of these outages can range from increased latency and temporary unavailability to inconsistency, corruption, and data loss.
 Split-brain is not an academic concern: it happens to all kinds of systems--sometimes for *days on end*.
+Partitions deserve serious consideration.

 In practice, some networks really *are* reliable.
-Engineers at major financial firms report that, despite putting serious effort into designing systems that gracefully tolerate partitions, their networks rarely, if ever, exhibit partitioning behavior.
+Engineers at major financial firms report that, despite putting serious effort into designing systems that gracefully tolerate partitions, their networks rarely, if ever, exhibit partition behavior.
 Moreover, cautious engineering and lots of money can prevent outages.

 However, not all organizations can afford the cost or operational complexity of highly reliable networks.
 And, from Google and Amazon, who operate commodity and/or low-cost hardware due to sheer scale, to one-man startups built on shoestring budgets, failures are a reality.
 It's important to consider partitions *before* they occur--because it's much easier to make decisions about behavior under partition on a whiteboard than to redesign, re-engineer, and upgrade a complex system in production environment, especially when it's throwing 404 errors at your users.
 For some applications, giving 404 is okay, but know when it's not, and plan for partitions.

 Have an answer to the question: *when my servers can't talk, what happens to my application?* Based on what we've seen, your network is going to ask you.

+*We invite and encourage you to contribute your own experiences with or without network partitions.
+Open a pull request on this page, leave a comment, write a blog post, or release a post-mortem.
+Data will inform this conversation, current practice, future designs, and, ultimately, the availability of the systems you depend on."